 "By the way, tell me something about those theosophists, Olcott and Blavatsky.
 The little I have read of them in the newspapers is of course of no value.
 You have seen and conversed with them.
-Let me hear."
+Let me hear.'

-Mr. W-, who, by nature, was a spirit-medium (though not a spiritualist) became a little excited and exclaimed with a gesture :
+Mr. W-, who, by nature, was a school of Blavatsky, Sinnett, and Ol- spirit-medium (though not a spiritualcott, I will say that they are so closely ist) became a little excited and exclaimed with a gesture :

-"Oh, I could not breathe in the presence of that Olcott !
+"Oh, I could not breathe in the presbooks, and I don't see how you can do ence of that Olcott !
 He fairly suffocated me !"